RoliSoft/Host-Scanner/README.md

 ## Known issues

 * Neither the `TcpScanner` nor the `UdpScanner` classes receive the `WSAECONNREFUSED` (`ECONNREFUSED` on Linux) error on Windows.
 There is little documentation on non-blocking sockets and this particular error.
 The [783052b](https://github.com/RoliSoft/Host-Scanner/commit/783052b49d39c3f2833e93c9bc183088eaec8797) commit tried using native `WSA*()` calls, as the documentation says `WSAECONNREFUSED` would be signalled on `FD_CONNECT`, but that is not happening, `WSAWaitForMultipleEvents()` returns either `WSA_WAIT_EVENT_0` or the undocumented `258` value, while `WSAGetLastError()` either returns `0` or `WSAEWOULDBLOCK`.
 The result of this issue is that on Windows, connections to non-listening ports will only be marked as dead after the timeout period has elapsed, while on Linux, the scan returns as soon as the ICMP packet is received.

+## Licensing

+Copyright (c) `2015` `RoliSoft <root@rolisoft.net>`

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This program is distributed in the hope that it will be useful, but without any warranty; without even the implied warranty of merchantability or fitness for a particular purpose.

+For a more information regarding the terms and conditions of this software, please read the full legal text of the GNU Affero General Public License version 3, a copy of which is available in the [LICENSE.md](LICENSE.md) file.
+Otherwise, see &lt;<http://www.gnu.org/licenses/>&gt;.

+Dual-licensing may be available upon request, depending on your purpose.
+For any inquiries, feel free to contact me at the email address listed above.